When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Made with U.S.-grown pumpkins sourced from family-owned farms.
+• Uses U.S.-grown pumpkins from family farms.

 Cons